getsolus/help-center-docs/configuration/configuring-language/en.md

 ---
-title: Configuring Langauge
+title: Configuring Language
 ---
-# Configuring Langauge
+# Configuring Language

 You can change your language by going to the Budgie Menu, opening Settings, then clicking Region and Language.